Updated November 4, 2023

 Apart from all this, it rolls out classifications for Class file format, Memory area, Garbage-collected heap, Register set, Fatal error reporting, etc.

-Let’s get some key insights about the internal architecture of JVM which comprises of:
+Given below are some key insights about the internal architecture of JVM, which comprises of:

-a.
-Bootstrap ClassLoader: It’s the superclass of Extension classloader.
-It assists in loading the rt.jar files that carries all the class files.
+- Bootstrap ClassLoader: It’s the superclass of Extension classloader.
+It assists in loading the rt.jar files that carry all the class files.

-b.
-Extension ClassLoader: It is the parent classloader of System classloader and child classloader of Bootstrap.
-The jar files inside $JAVA_HOME/jre/lib/ext directory can be extracted through the Extension ClassLoader.
+- Extension ClassLoader: It is the parent classloader of the System classloader and child classloader of Bootstrap.
+The jar files inside the $JAVA_HOME/jre/lib/ext directory can be extracted through the Extension ClassLoader.

-C. System/Application ClassLoader: It is the child of Extension classloader also known as Application classloader.
+- System/Application ClassLoader: It is the child of the Extension classloader, also known as the Application classloader.
 The class files from the classpath can be extracted through it.
-The Classpath, which is set to the current directory, by default can be changed by using ‘-cp’ or ‘-classpath’ switch.
+The Classpath, set to the current directory, can be changed by default using the ‘-cp’ or ‘-classpath’ switch.

 2. Class (Method) Area

-The pre-class structures like field and method data, runtime constant pool, and the code for methods are stored in Class (Method) Area.
-It is a memory that is created on JVM startup and is shared among all Threads like Heap.
+The Class (Method) Area stores pre-class structures such as field and method data, the runtime constant pool, and the code for methods.
+The JVM creates the memory area on startup, and it is shared among all threads, similar to the Heap.

 Along with storing frames, Java Stack holds variables and partial results.
 It also plays a pivotal role in method, invocation, and return.
-Every individual thread consists of its private JVM stack, created at the same time as thread.
-Whenever a method escalates, a new frame is generated and is shattered when the method invocation gets completed.
+Every individual thread consists of its private JVM stack, created simultaneously as the thread.
+Whenever a method escalates, a new frame is generated and shattered when the method invokes.

 5. Program Counter (PC) Register

-The PC register contains the JVM instruction address at the time of its execution.
-Keeping track of instructions, it has value for every instruction which is undefined for the native methods.
+The PC register contains the JVM instruction address at its execution.
+Thus, keeping track of instructions has value for every instruction, which is undefined for the native methods.

 6. Native Method Stack